jrkwon/ece5831-2025-code/README.md

 Welcome to ECE-5831 (Pattern Recognition and Neural Networks)!

-This repo is to show a demo in class
+This repo is to show code written during lectures.

 ---
 ### Instructor